Lighthouse Guild: Branches and services

 It operates the Arlene R. Gordon Research Institute in New York, and New York Lighthouse Vision Rehabilitation Services.

 The volunteer organization Tennis Serves introduced blind tennis in 2011 at Lighthouse International and at the California School for the Blind in Fremont, California.

 Headquarters

 The organization was headquartered at the Sol and Lillian Goldman Building at 111 East 59th Street in New York City.
 This portion of East 59th Street was named Lighthouse Way in 1994.
 After the merger with Jewish Guild Healthcare, the headquarters moved to the Guild location at 15 West 65th Street.
 In 2018 it moved to 250 West 64th Street.

-Percentage devoted to programs

-The New York Times in 2002 reported that Lighthouse at the time used 80 percent of its $28 million annual budget on its programs.